mare-imbrium/film-list-wiki/README.md

 However, this database is still great for searching movies for directors and actors.

+## CHANGELOG

+- 2016-02-18 - moved html to ./html and tbl files to ./tbl and modified programs earlier YEAR was hardcoded to 2016, now taking from `date +%Y`

+               NOT TESTED.

 ## TODO

+Keep re-running every two months to get updates after backing up earlier file.
+Format of htmls could keep changing so this can be a major issue.
+Currently, many movies are missing from their lists.
+So a listing of movies for an actor or director is not exhaustive.

 ## ISSUES WITH DATA

 - standardize the genre. e.g. there is sci-fi, scifi and science fiction.
-DONE
+DONE MANUALLY.
 - often the same movie comes under US and UK.
 Since there is a difference in the number of actors i don't want to delete one of the rows.

 ## QUERY: